Panel List and Descriptions

 What's Happening with U.S.-India M&A?

-In this interactive session, the panellists will focus on the legal and regulatory issues that are driving U.S./India (and other South Asian countries) M&A activity, including elections in India.
+In this interactive session, we will focus on the legal and regulatory issues that are driving U.S./India (and other South Asian countries) M&A activity, including the elections in India.
 2018 was a blockbuster year for cross-border transactions, and 2019 is expected to match the prior year.
 Catch up on everything you wanted to know about these past transactions and see what we expect with our key industry experts.
-The panellists include Sonjui L. Kumar, Partner at KPPB Law, as moderator; Ramesh K. Vaidyanathan, Managing Partner at Advaya Legal; and Anil Khatod, Managing Partner at Argonaut Private Equity.
+Moderator Neer Gupta, Associate General Counsel at Verizon will be joined by panelists, Sonjui L. Kumar, Partner at KPPB Law; Ramesh K. Vaidyanathan, Managing Partner at Advaya Legal; Anil Khatod, Managing Partner at Argonaut Private Equity; and Ashar Qureshi, Partner at Fried Frank.

 Inclusion Restrictive Covenants and Trade Secrets: Navigating the Competitive Landscape